minprog/programmeren-1/problems/cs50/hello/index.md

 You have seen it in lecture, and now you're ready to try running it yourself.

+## Getting your own IDE

+The CS50 IDE is an online environment in which you can write code, compile your programs and debug those using built-in tools.
+Use the following steps to request your personal IDE account.

+- Create an account on [GitHub](https://github.com/join).
+This website is used by software developers around the world to collaborate.
+In later courses, you might use the website directly to put your own programs on!
+However, for this course, we just use GitHub's login mechanism to allow you access to a few other websites created by Harvard's CS50 team.

+- Head to [ide.cs50.io](https://ide.cs50.io/) and log into CS50 IDE using the GitHub account that you created.
+If all is well, you should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is "creating your workspace" and "creating your container," which might take a moment.
+You should eventually see your workspace.
+If not, take it up with the support staff right away!

 ## Dive into the IDE

-Hello, world!
-Hopefully you have succeeded in creating a CS50 IDE instance for yourself.
-You should have watched Doug's video on its use before continuing here.
-Let's make programs!

-Go to the Terminal and issue the following command:
+Head to [ide.cs50.io](https://ide.cs50.io/) and click "Sign in with GitHub" to access.
+Once your IDE loads, you should see that (by default) it's divided into three parts.
+Toward the top of CS50 IDE is your "text editor", where you'll write all of your programs.
+Toward the bottom of is a "terminal window" (light blue, by default), a command-line interface (CLI) that allows you to explore your workspace's files and directories, compile code, run programs, and even install new software.
+And on the left is your "file browser", which shows you all of the files and folders currently in your IDE.

+Start by clicking inside your terminal window.
+You should find that its "prompt" resembles the below.

+    ~/ $

+Click inside of that terminal window and then type

     mkdir ~/problems

+followed by Enter in order to make a directory (i.e., folder) called `problems` inside of your home directory.
 You should see in the file list on the left that your first folder has been created.
-We call it `module0` so it can contain all programs that you write for the current module.
+We call it `problems` so it can contain all programs that you write for the course.

+Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
+Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

+Now execute

+    cd ~/problems/

+to move yourself into (i.e., open) that directory.
+Your prompt should now resemble the below.

+    ~/problems/ $

+If not, retrace your steps and see if you can determine where you went wrong.

+Now execute

+    mkdir ~/problems/hello

+to create a new directory called `hello` inside of your `problems` directory.
+Then execute

+    cd ~/problems/hello

+to move yourself into that directory.

 Now, point to the File menu and choose New.
 This will open a new editor with a blank "Untitled1" file in it.
 First thing to do is to give it a name and save it into your new directory.
 Press **CTRL-S** or **Cmd-S** to open the file dialog.
 For **Filename**, type `hello.c`.
-Then below, choose (click) the `module1` folder that you just created and click on **Save**.
+Then below, choose (click) the `problems` and then `hello` folder that you just created and click on **Save**.

 In your new file, type the C code for "Hello, World" as seen above.
 Save it once more.

-Let's point the terminal towards our new folder:

-    cd ~/problems

-The **prompt** is what the Terminal shows on your screen to "prompt" you to enter a new command.
-The prompt includes a portion to show what folder the Terminal is pointed towards.
-It should look like this, indicating that the **current folder** for the Terminal is indeed `~/problems`.

-    ~/problems/ $
+## Listing files

 Next, type precisely the below (in lowercase), then hit Enter:

     ls

 You should see just `hello.c`.
 That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
 In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
 (It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
 Make sense?

-Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
-Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

 ## Compiling programs